aami-dodon/Pathway/backend/ACCESS_CONTROL.md

 # Access Control Documentation

-This document outlines the access control rules for all Payload CMS collections.
+This document outlines the access control rules, field-level security, and critical business constraints for all Payload CMS collections.

 ## Role Hierarchy